AndrewArteaga/CMSI387/Homework/Homework02/Homework02Markdown.md

   return 0;
 }
 ```

-#### Answer/Explanation:
+#### Answer/Explanation

 On a laptop running MacOS, created an array of chars to represent the bytes, and created a variable to store the size of the array.
-Then created an outer for loop to run an arbitrary number of times and within that loop is another for loop that starts at the 4096th byte of the char array and accesses each successive 4096th byte.
-The time per array access instant and no change in array size changes the time, this is because array accesses are in constant time since arrays know where for all of the data and they don't need to parse through the data to find what they are looking for.
+Then created an outer `for` loop to run an arbitrary number of times and within that loop is another `for` loop that starts at the 4096th byte of the char array and accesses each successive 4096th byte.
+The time per array access is instant and no change in array size changes the time; this is because array accesses are in constant time since arrays know where each piece of the data is and they don't need to parse through the previous members of an array to find a member at any given spot.

 ### 9)

 ```c
 #include <unistd.h>
 //gcc problemNine.c && ./a.out